DOWNWINDERS

 [* Primary cancers of the liver are excluded if Cirrhosis or Hepatitis B is indicated in the diagnosis]

-If you or a loved one had lived in a covered area during the time period listed above and was diagnosed with one of the listed compensable diseases, you may be eligible for compensation.
+If you or a loved one lived in a covered area during the time periods listed above and was diagnosed with one of the listed compensable diseases, you may be eligible for compensation.
 For a free claim evaluation, please call our office at (520) 244-3600 or complete the online contact form on this page.

 Spouses, children, or grandchildren are considered eligible survivors and can make a claim on behalf of a deceased family member who meets the criteria under the Radiation Exposure Compensation Act (RECA).